9999years/tex-report/what-is-tex.md

 63) because, at the time, humans interacted with computers by passing back and forth control of a typewriter.

+Conceptually, it's not clear that TeX is even intended for *writing* with;
+sentences like "a wise typist will look through a document before typing anything, thereby getting a feeling for what sorts of problems will arise and what sorts of [macro] definitions will be helpful" (p.
+199) explicitly separate *writing* a manuscript from *typing* and *typesetting* it, though almost every modern toolchain has irrevocably merged the two.

 After its initial release, TeX would be extended and augmented in several significant ways: